Jellybit/UnityAABB/README.txt

 WHAT IT DOES================================================
 This performs simple Aabb collision checks on movement or whenever you want.
-Simply by adding a script to components you want involved in the system, it will add them to a tracker list and appropriately remove them from said list when they are destroyed/disabled.
+Simply by adding a script to game objects you want involved in the system, it will add them to a tracker list and appropriately remove them from said list when they are destroyed/disabled.
 Right now, I have no trees to reduce checks by region, but it has some handy tools.
 You can check collisions between two specific objects ( Colliding ),